NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

        You may need this parameter if dataset directory is read-only and thus does not allow saving anything near dataset files.

-.. _usual-dataset-parameters-label:
+.. _regular-dataset-parameters-label:

-.. list-table:: Parameters for usual (:class:`~nemo.collections.nlp.data.token_classification.punctuation_capitalization_dataset.BertPunctuationCapitalizationDataset`) dataset
+.. list-table:: Parameters for regular (:class:`~nemo.collections.nlp.data.token_classification.punctuation_capitalization_dataset.BertPunctuationCapitalizationDataset`) dataset
    :widths: 5 5 5 30
    :header-rows: 1